 Jury fees will be issued by check for your attendance during any week you report and mailed to you within 10 to 20 days of your initial day of service.
 Make sure the Clerk's office has your correct mailing address and telephone number where you may be reached.

 Attendance fee of $40.00 for jury duty must be reported for tax purposes.
 A 1099 Form will be forwarded to you if you earn over $599.99 during the year.
 If you have earned less, it is your responsibility to report the earnings on your income tax form.

 What should I bring with me when I report for jury duty?

-Answer: Be sure to bring your yellow parking token from one of the authorized parking facilities to receive a validated card from the jury clerk (directions included with mailing packet).
+Answer: Jurors reporting to the Lexington Clerk's Office should be sure to bring their yellow parking token from one of the authorized parking facilities to receive a validated card from the jury clerk.
 The courtrooms are often quite cool, so you are advised to bring a jacket or sweater.
 There occasionally may be a period of time to wait, so you may want to bring a book or magazine.
 PLEASE NOTE: Newspapers, cell phones, laptop computers, and other electronic devices are not permitted.
 If you bring these items, you will be required to leave them with Court Security.